heptarch/heptarch.github.io/lab/bell.md

 different people, if the project gets large, but would probably initially both be whoever kickstarted the thing.

-Now, all this may seem quixotic and fanciful, but it's analogous to what happens with open-source software.
+Now, all this may seem quixotic, but it's analogous to what happens with open-source software.
 The big difference would be degree of engagement, which is probably why "open source science" (in the sense I'm describing) isn't a thing.
 But I think it could and